RobotLeopard86/CacaoEngine/engine/README.md

 ## OpenGL Backend (`src/opengl`)
 The OpenGL backend uses OpenGL 4.1 (no GLES) Core Profile, as described in the backends page in the [manual](https://robotleopard86.github.io/CacaoEngine/dev/manual).
 It is the only common backend across all three major supported platforms, but may in the future lack more advanced features should they be added, simply due to age.

-This also contains the context management code for each of the supported platforms (with the macOS portion also being written in Objective-C++).
+This also contains the context management code for each of the supported platforms (with the macOS portion being written in Objective-C++).
 EGL is used on both X11 and Wayland.

 ## Private Headers (`src/private`)
 All engine source components have access to these private headers, but they should not be accessible publicly.